By Kate Murphy and Joe Alton, The Growler

 This article was produced in partnership with KARE 11 by our friends at The Growler Magazine.
 For more information on The Growler, head to their website.
 And check out our other collaborations with them, Bold North Beer: Explore Downtown Minneapolis and LII Super Winter Beers.

 There is no shortage of worthy day trips in the Land of 10,000 Drinks, but today we’ll take you on a short jaunt to a lesser-traveled part of the food and drink landscape of the Bold North.
-If you have an extra day in Minnesota—or you couldn’t find a hotel room in the Twin Cities for The Big Game—consider a short trip south on US-52 to check out what’s on tap in Rochester.
+If you have an extra day in Minnesota—or you couldn’t find a hotel room in the Twin Cities during the Final Four—consider a short trip south on US-52 to check out what’s on tap in Rochester.

 Home of the world-renowned Mayo Clinic, Rochester also happens to be one of the fastest growing cities in the state of Minnesota.
 Currently claiming only handful of craft breweries, the beer scene in Rochester is about more about quality than quantity, according to area man Ross Ballinger.
 “We don’t have a ton of options in terms of beer or food,” says Ballinger, “but the options we do have are pretty great.”